Why Is My Newborn Crying When Feeding & How to Calm

 🔹 Feeding earlier in response to early hunger cues can help prevent crying.

-🔹 Many babies experience fussiness or crying during feeding, which is a common part of infant development.
+🔹 Many babies experience Fussiness or crying during feeding is common and part of infant development.

 🔹 Newborn crying is a complex phenomenon involving a baby’s physiology, development, and environment.